kerimamansaryyev/pusher_channels_test_app/README.md

 A real-time chat application to showcase [dart_pusher_channels](https://pub.dev/packages/dart_pusher_channels).

+## How to test?
+Visit [test.pusher.com](https://test.pusher.com), ensure that the cluster set to `mt1` and try to trigger some messages.
+In the app's chat room you should be able to the messages triggered from the website.

 # Structure and architecture
 - FDD (Feature-Driven-Design) is used as a primary architectural solution.
 - MVP (Model-View-Presenter) pattern is used for business logic interactions on the presentation layer.
 [Bloc](https://pub.dev/packages/flutter_bloc)s are associated with `AppModel` interface implementations.